tigerfarm/work/book/voicemail/README.md

 Following is a screen print of a voicemail setup using the Twilio Console Studio drag and drop tool.

 <img width="600px"  src="Studio-VoicemailSMS.jpg"/>

+When creating a new Studio flow, you have the option to, Import from JSON.
+You can this sample JSON definition: Studio-VoicemailSMS.json.

 --------------------------------------------------------------------------------
 ## Setup